antoniocarlosrodriguezbajo/diceR_plus/README.md

 `diceRplus` introduces enhancements such as unsupervised feature selection and dimensionality reduction, along with other improvements.

-You can find the description of the [Benchmark Datasets are here](./benchmark_datasets.md)
+You can find the description of the [Benchmark Datasets here](./benchmark_datasets.md).

 The goal of `diceR` is to provide a systematic framework for generating diverse cluster ensembles in R. There are a lot of nuances in cluster